geolta/FreeCAD-Ribbon/README.md

+**The basic work done in this repository has been greatly extended by Paul Ebbers and his fork of this repository: https://github.com/APEbbers/FreeCAD-Ribbon**

+**His addon has much more features and is actively developed.
+Please switch to use his Ribbon UI.
+This repository will be archived and is not maintained anymore.**

 ## FreeCAD Ribbon UI

 A draft to implement a proper Ribbon UI for FreeCAD, based on the work of [HakanSeven](https://github.com/HakanSeven12/Modern-UI) and the [PyQtRibbon library](https://github.com/haiiliin/pyqtribbon) that got slight modifications for this purpose.